benjamincrozat/legacy-blog/posts/7-how-to-fix-methods-with-the-same-name-as-their-class-will-not-be-constructors-in-a-future-version-of-php.md

 Modified At:
 ---

-# How to fix: "Methods with the same name as their class will not be constructors in a future version of PHP"?
+# How to fix "Methods with the same name as their class will not be constructors in a future version of PHP"

 ## Steps to fix "Methods with the same name as their class will not be constructors in a future version of PHP"